 So I serialize Most Revolutionary here, along with more liberatory fiction, criticism, and commentary in both prose and script forms.

-Most Revolutionary: During a killer Iowa blizzard, fearless DAPL militant and radical plant nursery grower Sabia Perez first saves then kidnaps the stranded President of the USA to ransom a better world.
+Most Revolutionary: During a killer Iowa blizzard, fearless DAPL militant and radical plant nursery grower Sabia Perez first saves then kidnaps the stranded President to ransom a better world.